FITFUNS/oasis_editor_manual/docs/user-manual/gaussian-splatting/viewing.md

 After previewing your splats in the Model Viewer:

-- If cleanup is needed → continue to [Editing Splats](../editing) for optimization and refinement
+- If cleanup is needed → continue to the Editing Splats section for optimization and refinement
-- If the quality meets your needs → proceed directly to [Building Splat-based Apps](../building)
+- If the quality meets your needs → proceed directly to Building Splat-based Apps